Gravitational form factors and mechanical properties of proton in a light-front quark-diquark model: Gravitational Form factors

 Similar to the electromagnetic densities, one can interpret the two-dimensional Fourier transform of the GFF $A(Q^2)$ as the longitudinal momentum density in the transverse plane~\cite{Abidin:2008sb,Mondal:2015fok,Chakrabarti:2015lba,Selyugin:2009ic,Kumar:2017dbf,Kumano:2017lhr,Mondal:2016xsm,Kaur:2018ewq}, while the GFF $B(Q^2)$ provides an anomalous contribution to the longitudinal momentum densities in a transversely polarized target.
 In Fig.~\ref{fig:AB}, we show the GFFs $A^{u+d}(Q^2)$ and $B^{u+d}(Q^2)$.
 Our results are compared with the lattice QCD prediction~\cite{Hagler:2007xi}. lattice data are available at the scale $\mu^2=4$ GeV$^2$.
 Thus, in order to compare with lattice QCD prediction, we obtain $A^q(Q^2)$ and $B^q(Q^2)$ at the relevant scale by performing the QCD evolution of the integrands of Eqs.~(\ref{I1}) and (\ref{I2}), which represent GPDs $xH^q(x,Q^2)$ and $xE^q(x,Q^2)$, respectively.
-We adopt the Dokshitzer-Gribov-Lipatov-Altarelli-Parisi (DGLAP) equations \cite{Dokshitzer:1977sg,Gribov:1972ri,Altarelli:1977zs} of QCD with NNLO for the scale evolution.
+We adopt the Dokshitzer-Gribov-Lipatov-Altarelli-Parisi (DGLAP) equations \cite{Dokshitzer:1977sg,Gribov:1972ri,Altarelli:1977zs} of QCD with next-to-next-to-leading order (NNLO) for the scale evolution.
 Explicitly, we evolve the GPDs from the model's scale $\mu^2_0=0.32$ GeV$^2$ to the relevant lattice scale $\mu^2=4$ GeV$^2$ using the higher order perturbative parton evolution toolkit (HOPPET)~\cite{Salam:2008qg}.
 We find that after QCD evolution, $A^{u+d}(Q^2)$ and $B^{u+d}(Q^2)$ are consistent with the lattice QCD results.
+We also choose a higher initial scale $\mu_0^2=1.0$ GeV$^2$ and perform the analysis of our results.
+We observe that the lower initial scale is preferable after comparing our results with the lattice QCD predictions.

+The form factor $4C^{u+d}(Q^2)$, also known as $D$-term is displayed in Fig.~\ref{fig:C}, where after scale evolution, we find that the qualitative behavior of our result is compatible with lattice~\cite{Hagler:2007xi} and the experimental data from JLab~\cite{Burkert:2018bqq} as well as other theoretical predictions from the KM15 global fit~\cite{Kumericki:2015lhb}, dispersion relation~\cite{Pasquini:2014vua}, $\chi$QSM~\cite{Goeke:2007fp}, Skyrme model~\cite{Cebulla:2007ei}, and bag model~\cite{Ji:1997gm}.
+The error bands in our results are due to a $2\%$ uncertainty in the model parameters.
+The uncertainty in the $D_q(Q^2)$ reflects that the form factor is highly sensitive to our model parameters.
+The actual uncertainty of the model parametrization in the low $Q^2$ region, $0.01\le Q^2\le 0.1$ GeV$^2$, is shown in Fig.~\ref{fig:C2}.